Pauli equation and charged spin-1/2 particle in a weak gravitational field

 5mm

 \centerline{\textbf{Abstract}}

 \begin{quotation}

-Using the nonrelativistic approximation in the curved-space Dirac equation, the analog of the Pauli equation is derived for a weak, but otherwise arbitrary, gravitational field, in the presence of an electromagnetic field.
-On top of that, are obtained the equations of motion for the massive spin-$1/2$ charged particle.
-In the two particular cases, we consider the previously explored backgrounds of the plane gravitational wave and the homogeneous static gravitational field.
-Different from the previous works which were employing either the exact or conventional Foldy-Wouthuysen transformations, here we perform calculations in the simplest way, in particular, aiming to clean up the existing discrepancies in the literature.
-3mm
+Using the nonrelativistic approximation in the curved-space Dirac equation, the analog of the Pauli equation is derived for a weak gravitational field with a gauge fixing condition related to the synchronous gauge, in the presence of an electromagnetic field.
+Different from the previous works which were employing either the exact or conventional Foldy-Wouthuysen transformations, here we perform calculations by directly performing nonrelativistic approximation which reduced in the power series expansion in the inverse mass of the spinning particle.
+On top of that, the equations of motion for the massive spin-$1/2$ charged particle are obtained.
+The two particular cases of the previously explored backgrounds, namely a) plane gravitational wave and b) homogeneous static gravitational field are considered for control.
+In the case a) we meet correspondence with the previous results.
+On the other hand, in case b), there is no correspondence with neither perturbative nor with exact Foldy-Wouthuysen transformations, which we also recalculate and agree with the previous works.
+The disagreement is a kind of a theoretical challenge and most likely occurs because the potential energy, in the particular case of Newtonian approximation, is proportional to the mass of the particle.
+2mm

-\textit{Keywords.} \ Pauli equation, weak gravitational field, spin-$1/2$ particle, nonrelativistic approximation 3mm
+\textit{Keywords.} \ Pauli equation, weak gravitational field, spin-$1/2$ particle, nonrelativistic approximation 2mm